-- ECD-2.1 Protect and promote land uses that support target industries, support diversification of the City's tax base, and enhance economic development by using tools such as intentional infrastructure planning, recruitment, and the land use entitlement process. - ECD-2.2 Create incentive packages to support entrepreneurs, target industries, and growing industry sectors. - ECD-2.3 Support job creation for all education and income levels. - ECD-2.4 Review incentive policies with consideration of current economic development strategy as conditions change. - ECD-2.5 Address childcare as an essential component of economic development, such as evaluating land use allowances for childcare facilities, childcare as an economic incentive criteria, or expansion of city-sponsored children activities and camps. - ECD-2.6 Support housing, living wages, high quality training programs, anti-displacement policies and other affordability methods as an essential component of economic development. - ECD-2.7 Evaluate the feasibility of locating a new City Hall in Downtown.
+- ECD-2.1 Protect and promote land uses that support target industries, support diversification of the City's tax base, and enhance economic development by using tools such as intentional infrastructure planning, recruitment, and the land use entitlement process. - ECD-2.2 Create incentive packages to support entrepreneurs, target industries, and growing industry sectors. - ECD-2.3 Support job creation for all education and income levels. - ECD-2.4 Review incentive policies with consideration of current economic development strategy. - ECD-2.5 Address childcare as an essential component of economic development, such as evaluating land use allowances for childcare facilities, childcare as an economic incentive criteria, or expansion of city-sponsored children activities and camps. - ECD-2.6 Support affordability (e.g., housing, living wages, high quality training programs, and antidisplacement policies) as an essential component of economic development. - ECD-2.7 Evaluate the feasibility of locating a new City Hall in Downtown.